bkaewell/wireguard-setup/README.md

 ## 🔑 Requirements
 - A host with a kernel that supports WireGuard (all modern kernels)
-- A host with Docker & Docker Compose installed (See below for installation)
+- A host with Docker & Docker Compose installed
 - A router configured with NAT/port forwarding for external access